turbot/steampipe-plugin-shodan/docs/index.md

 # Steampipe + Shodan

-Steampipe allows you to query Shodan's APIs with SQL, including host metadata, open ports, DNS info and potential exploits; this is even more powerful when using joins against other cloud service APIs:
+Steampipe allows you to query Shodan's APIs with SQL, including host metadata, open ports, DNS info and potential exploits; this is even more powerful when joining against other cloud service APIs:

 ```
 > select